 If you want to live in South America but don’t want that much “spice” in your life, living in Chile as an expat is your best bet.

 Chile is a Latin American country.
-It’s one of the safest, most organized, and economically stable in the region.
-However, it’s most certainly very different from your home country, so get ready for a certain amount of culture shock.
+It’s one of the region’s safest, most organized, and most economically stable.
+However, it’s most certainly very different from your home country, so prepare for a certain amount of culture shock.

 Is Chile a good place to live?

 If you keep your mind open, Chile will be a great place to live.
 As the culture and lifestyle in Chile are so unique, it is easy to complain about many things.
 Instead, be flexible and focus on the possibilities Chile is offering.

 Chile is a land of opportunities, and taking advantage of them can be very easy.

 It is an excellent place for entrepreneurs.
 There are few barriers to starting a business, and bureaucracy is surprisingly low.
 You will find many exciting coworking spaces with people from all around the world.
 The Chilean government has several programs to encourage entrepreneurship and innovation.